ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/repository/secret_scanning.md

 can view the repository (directly or via a copy).
 Inserting secrets into a source code repository is a mistake, since it interferes with the whole point of a secret: keeping it secret.
-This is such a common kind of vulnerability that it is identified as the Common Weakness Enumeration (CWE)
+This is such a common type of vulnerability that it is identified as the Common Weakness Enumeration (CWE)
 [CWE-540: Inclusion of Sensitive Information in Source Code](https://cwe.mitre.org/data/definitions/540.html).